 The right to withdraw consent.
-You also have the right to withdraw your consent at any time where XR Safety Initiative relied on your consent to process your personal information.
+You also have the right to withdraw your consent at any time when XR Safety Initiative relies on your consent to process your personal information.

 Please note that we may ask you to verify your identity before responding to such requests.

 You have the right to complain to a Data Protection Authority about our collection and use of your Personal Data.
 Please contact your local data protection authority in the European Economic Area (EEA) for more information.

 We may employ third-party companies and individuals to facilitate our Service (“Service Providers”), provide the Service on our behalf, perform Service-related services or assist us in analyzing how our Service is used.

 These third parties have access to your Personal Data only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.

 Links to Other Sites

 We have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.